hr21don/react-redux-app/README.md

 This project is under the MIT license.
 See the [LICENSE](https://blissful-tereshkova-989460.netlify.app/) for more information.

-[Drakosi99](https://github.com/drakosi99/discord-mern-starter) : Grab the starter files for the front-end here...
+[Drakosi99](https://github.com/drakosi99/discord-mern-starter) : Grab the MERN Front-end here!